Questions? We’ve got answers!

 Keep in mind that most of our tours are very kid friendly (even the little ones in car seats), but no one knows your kids like you do, and there may be restrictions imposed by some of our booking partners on age, weight, and height.
+Almost anyone of any age can take our tours, but it’s up to your discretion if your family can handle the off-roading experience.
 Have questions about our jeep or combo packages?
 See the section FAQ below “What are the best tours for kids?”, Email us or call 719-275-6339.
 We run tours between 8am to 5pm, 7 days a week, all year long, with advance reservations.

 *NOTE: If your child requires a car booster seat, you need to bring one.
 Your child’s seat will be securely attached in the Jeep just as you would in your own vehicle.
 If you need child/baby equipment, there are two companies in Colorado Springs that provide rentals.
 Check with Babierge or Traveling Baby.

 No. Although we try very hard to stick to the tour itineraries as they are outlined on our website, there may be situations that affect tour departure times, length of trip, and end times.
 These may include but are not limited to, weather and road conditions, staffing availability, mechanical issues that may arise on tour (such as a flat tire), city/county road closures or detours, and/or booking partner changes (train schedule, a concert at the bridge), etc. Your understanding and cooperation during unforeseen tour modifications are sincerely appreciated.